sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1650 - draft-nearest-checkbox.md

 Examples
 ====

-The following example shows extracting the checkboxes that are nearest to the specified position:
+The following example shows extracting the checkboxes that are nearest to their respective anchors:

 ```json
 {